Dmry/DockerMail/README.md

 This is under development and should not be used in production!

 Still to be implemented:
-* Generate signed certificates with letsencrypt on the host and mount in containers.
 * Automated backup of docker volumes
 * Watchtower base image updates